nickmccleery/nickmccleery.github.io/content/posts/03-building-a-palatable-3d-viewer.md

 ### Option D: Something different

-This is where we come in—and there are also a couple of other start-ups playing in the space, so hopefully you'll start to see more of the 'something different' approach in the near future.
+This is where we come in—and there are also a couple of other startups playing in the space, so hopefully you'll start to see more of the 'something different' approach in the near future.

 In our case, we wanted a tool that: